 David C. Merritt, 51, was elected to the board of directors of Charter in July 2003, and was also appointed as Chairman of Charter's Audit Committee at that time.
 Since October 2003, Mr. Merritt has been a Managing Director of Salem Partners, LLC, an investment banking firm.
 He was a Managing Director in the Entertainment Media Advisory Group at Gerard Klauer Mattison & Co., Inc., a company that provided financial advisory services to the entertainment and media industries from January 2001 through April 2003.
 From July 1999 to November 2000, he served as Chief Financial Officer of CKE Associates, Ltd., a privately held company with interests in talent management, film production, television production, music and news media.
 He also served as a director of Laser-Pacific Media Corporation from January 2001 until October 2003 and served as Chairman of its audit committee.
 In December 2003, he became a director of Outdoor Channel Holdings, Inc. Mr. Merritt joined KPMG in 1975 and served in a variety of capacities during his years with the firm, including national partner in charge of the media and entertainment practice and before joining CKE Associates, Mr. Merritt was an audit and consulting partner of KPMG for 14 years.
+On February 8, 2006, Mr. Merritt became a director of Calpine Corporation, which had filed a petition under Chapter 11 of the Bankruptcy Code in December 2005.
 Mr. Merritt holds a B.S. degree in Business and Accounting from California State University - Northridge.